 Day 3: Marcapomacocha.
 Heading upwards from Santa Eulalia, we’ll get to some remnant polylepis groves right as the sun is hitting them, the best time for us to look for the scarce and beautiful White-cheeked Cotinga.
 Afterwards we’ll scour the high-elevation cushion plant bogs of Central Peru for two charismatic species: the ultra-rare White-bellied Cinclodes (with a tiny population limited to a handful of high elevation bogs in Peru), and the beautifully patterned Diademed Sandpiper-Plover (or “DSP” as it is known to shorebird aficionados).
 There is far more up here to keep us entertained, though, with a goodly variety of Furnariids including the endemic Dark-winged Miner, along with its more widespread cousins, Slender-billed and Common Miners, as well as Streak-throated Canastero, Plain-breasted Earthcreeper, and another endemic, Junin Canastero.
 White-winged Diuca-Finches, dapper Black Siskins, and huge, hulking Andean Geese are also likely.
 In the afternoon we will drive to the base of the Satipo Road, near the city of Huancayo.

 Days 4-5: The Satipo Road.
 This long and sinuous dirt road crosses numerous deep valleys that have contributed to the amazing endemism of the region.
 Not only are there a number of known species found nowhere else, there are no less than three, and maybe as many as five, undescribed species that we’ll look for along this road.
-We will base out of a hotel at the western end of the road, which will make for a long drive in the mornings, but the birding more than makes up for it.
+In order to save very long daily drives back and forth to a hotel, we will spend one night in very basic guesthouse located near some of the best birding sites.

 We’ll spend one morning around the Puente Carrizales bridge, where the endemic Fiery-throated Metaltail is usually easily found, in addition to some endemic tapaculos (Tshudi’s, and an undescribed form of Large-footed that may even be a new species), and the rare Eye-ringed Thistletail.
 We’ll also check out a back road for Marcapata Spinetail and an undescribed thornbird before heading back upslope to look for another undescribed tapaculo and Black-breasted Hillstar.

 Another early start will get us to the Acobamba Valley soon after dawn, where we hope to see the strikingly patterned Black-spectacled Brush-Finch, the undescribed “Mantaro” Wren, and a very distinctive sounding population of Azara’s Spinetail that probably deserves species status.
 The afternoon will be spent cleaning up on whatever we’ve missed and looking for another endemic – Brown-flanked Tanager.
-That afternoon, we’ll drive to the coffee town of Villa Rica, where we spend two nights in a somewhat basic hotel.
+That afternoon, we’ll drive to the coffee town of Villa Rica, where we spend two nights.

 Day 6: Villa Rica.
 The scattered shade coffee plantations in this foothill town offer surprisingly fun birding, with a whole suite of Amazonian species reaching the upper limit of their elevational range here.
 We’ll look especially for the localized endemic Creamy-bellied Antwren, but won’t ignore other specialties like Ocellated Piculet, Cabanis’s Spinetail, Lanceolated Monklet, the tiny White-bellied Pygmy-Tyrant, and Cerulean-capped Manakin.
 In the afternoon we’ll swing by a reed-filled lake where we have a good chance at the skulky Rufous-sided Crake and larger Blackish Rail, among a host of other wetland species.